evan-narayan/voithos/docs/grafana-prometheus-config.md

 the servers on which grafana containers are running and restart containers using `docker restart grafana`.

+## Prometheus Scrape interval
+Scrape interval is time period after which an exporter collects data.
+Lower scrape interval can put stress on resources.
+By default it collects data after every one minute.
+For changing `scrape_interval`, open `/etc/kolla/prometheus-server/prometheus.yml`.
+Change the value of `scrape_interval` under `global` and under `scrape_configs` if any of the exporter has `scrape_interval` variable defined.

 ## TLS Configuration
 If tls is enabled in your deployment then add `verify: false` under `default` in